 How is it that two individuals within the same studio are capable of producing objects so diametrically opposed?
 The answer is simple--they possess free will and can use the paints, the brushes, the canvases in any way they wish.
 Both positive and negative objects or intents may come from neutral chaos.

 God created a perfect world, one he pronounced good.
 He then created humankind and gave them free will.
 Within this perfection, humans are free to take chaos and create whatever they wish, and all too often, that is pain or evil.
 I am not discounting the work of Satan but am only saying we have free will to choose good or evil.

-Some may protest that not all evil comes from people, that often it comes from nature.
+Also, some may protest that not all evil comes from people, that often it comes from nature.
 Because of the fallen nature of humankind, nature was changed into a more hostile environment.
 Exposure to certain things in nature will produce cancer, or the exposure to certain things in our environment will create mutations, the vast majority of which are harmful.
 (Although where do most of these come from?
 People concentrate them in our environment)

 Consider those things, such as hurricanes and tornadoes, that we think are beyond us.
 In truth, they can be mitigated by humans.
 Vast destruction comes about when humans fail to properly plan.
 Houses are built on beaches with no thought of anchoring them to withstand the storms.
 We once lived in a house that had an anchoring system to withstand hurricane-force winds even though we lived hundreds of miles from the beach.
 The person who built the house made it hurricane proof and mitigated the effects of other type of storms.